📋 In This Article

 A form will pop up asking for environment variables.
 That sounds complicated — it’s basically just a settings page.
 Here’s what to fill in:

 Once your gateway token is saved, click Deploy.
-The deployment takes 2–5 minutes.
-When the status indicator flips to a green Running status, you’re good to go.
+This deployment phase of the Hostinger OpenClaw setup takes 2–5 minutes.
+When the status indicator flips to a green Running status, you’re good to move on.

 Step 6: Connect an AI Model With Your API Key